Madinat Khalifa South: Gaza

 The Gaza area of Madinat Khalifa South was named in honor of the Gaza Strip in Palestine.
-Presently, the area is used primarily for laborers.
+Presently, the area is used primarily for housing laborers.
 It contains a wealth of historic architecture.
 Like most other historic areas in Doha's districts, its streets are narrow and its houses are densely packed together.

 Landmarks

 The Traffic Department is headquartered in between Madinat Khalifa South and Madinat Khalifa North.
 Geographically, it is in Madinat Khalifa South, although the Ministry of Municipality and Environment lists its address as Madinat Khalifa North.
 In May 2013, a new headquarters for the Traffic Department, equipped with 106 counters, was established across the street from the old building.